DioxusLabs/docsite/docs/en/guide/creating_a_story.md

 > Note: All attributes defined in [`dioxus-html`](https://docs.rs/dioxus-html/latest/dioxus_html/) follow the snake_case naming convention.
 They transform their `snake_case` names to HTML's `camelCase` attributes.

 > Note: Styles can be used directly outside of the `style:` attribute.
 In the above example, `color: "red"` is turned into `style="color: red"`.

+> You can read more about elements in the [attribute reference](../reference/describing_ui/index.md)

 ## Creating a Component